szank/portdomain/README.md

 Generally,  I am using counterfeiter for mocks.
 In this ecxcercise the `Port` type is defined in the service package, which means an inport cycle however I slice the problem.
 Hence I've written dead simple mocks myself.
 Happy to discuss alternatives (I really like counterfeiter).

+# Git history rewrite(s)
+Did not do that, there are some small fix commits here and there.

 # Things that should be done
 * Support flags and `--help` output.
 One of the things that end up on the chopping block :(
 * Verify if `regions` and `alias` are arrays of strings or something else.
 I could not see any examples of non empty arrays, and if I have 2 hours